ALANZION/Led-control-using-Arduino/README.md

 ## RESULT
-Designed and Implemented a system for LED control using an Arduino microcontroller and a push button.
+ Thus Designed and Implemented a system for LED control using an Arduino microcontroller and a push button.